abaer123/gitlab-agent/doc/architecture.md

   - Per-`kgb` instance rate limiting can be put in place using gRPC's rate limiting mechanisms.
   - Per-`agentk` rate limiting within `kgb` can be implemented using some external state storage.
 E.g. [using Redis](https://redislabs.com/redis-best-practices/basic-rate-limiting/).
 Or, alternatively, each `kgb` instance can enforce per-`agentk` limit just for itself - not as good, but much simpler to implement (no Redis needed).
   - Global rate limiting for all `kgb` instances can also be implemented using Redis.

+- **Q**: Should `kgb` be part of GitLab Workhorse?

+  **A**: This has been considered.

+      Pros:

+      - It's built to handle long-running WebSocket connections.
+      - It already has access to Redis, GitLab, Gitaly.
+      - It's already part of all the installation packages that we provide.

+      Cons:

+      - Depending on another team(s) for reviews and merging code will likely slow down the development.
+      - It may not be a good fit if `kgb` needs to have some significant amount of business logic in it.
+Mixing unrelated concerns in a single program is not great.

+      This has been discussed and the conclusion is:

+      - We want to build `kgb` as a separate component.
+      - We want to get it deployed to GitLab.com behind a feature flag.
+      - We want to experiment with it for a couple of releases, to see how it behaves and what is the cost of running persistent connections to make a better informed decision about next iterations.
+      - We can later decide to merge `kgb` into the GitLab Workhorse, or leave it as a separate component.